z357412526/mousestyles/doc/source/report/behavior.rst

 Based on the data requirements being provided, we will need to start plotting the following metrics:

-For Event - Event Consumption or Distance: Already in basic time bin features. - AS Event Intensity: Already in basic time bin features. - AS Bout Routine: Use txy\_coords within each event intervals to generate the path. - Event Bout Size or Distance: Use observation of consumption size and moving distance data. - Event Bout Duration: Use event intervals data. - Event Bout Intensity: Use Event Consumption or Distance over minute of AS time - Event Size: Use interval to get the number of event happened in binned time - Event Bout Rate: Use Event Size over AS time.
+For Event

+- Event Consumption or Distance: Already in basic time bin features.
+- AS Event Intensity: Already in basic time bin features.
+- AS Bout Routine: Use `txy_coords` within each event intervals to generate the path.
+- Event Bout Size or Distance: Use observation of consumption size and moving distance data.
+- Event Bout Duration: Use event intervals data.
+- Event Bout Intensity: Use Event Consumption or Distance over minute of AS time
+- Event Size: Use interval to get the number of event happened in binned time
+- Event Bout Rate: Use Event Size over AS time.

+For In/Active State

-For In/Active State: - AS Probability: Already in basic time bin features. - AS Duration: Already in basic time bin features. - AS Rate:
+- AS Probability: Already in basic time bin features.
+- AS Duration: Already in basic time bin features.
-Use AS Number over AS Duration.
+- AS Rate: Use AS Number over AS Duration.

 Data Requirements Description
 -----------------------------

-The data we have: - a dataframe of observations of location for each mice, (x, y, t) with t small. - The above dataframe with a classification of strain number and mouse number at each time t (if available)
+The data we have:

+- a dataframe of observations of location for each mice, $(x, y, t)$ with $t$ small.
+- The above dataframe with a classification of strain number and mouse number at each time $t$ (if available)

-The data we require: - The above dataframe with AS/ IS properly classified at each point t for each mouse - The above dataframe with a classification of drinking, feeding and locomotion for each mouse at each time t - The above dataframe with a classification of consumption size and moving distance with each event at each time t
+The data we require:

+- The above dataframe with AS/ IS properly classified at each point $t$ for each mouse
+- The above dataframe with a classification of drinking, feeding and locomotion for each mouse at each time $t$
+- The above dataframe with a classification of consumption size and moving distance with each event at each time $t$

 Methodology/ Approach Description
 ---------------------------------

-We wish to create a single function that should be able to return all of the above metrics as a list: - Key inputs are: - mouse/ strain as string
+We wish to create a single function that should be able to return all of the above metrics as a list:

+Key inputs are:

+- mouse/ strain as string
-- starting time - ending time - a dictionary containing the rectangular vertices marking the area to restrict the movement to i.e. x\_lower, x\_upper, y\_lower, y\_upper. - [*Drinking \| Feeding \| Locomotion*\ ]
+- starting time
+- ending time
+- a dictionary containing the rectangular vertices marking the area to restrict the movement to i.e. x\_lower, x\_upper, y\_lower, y\_upper.
+- [*Drinking \| Feeding \| Locomotion*\ ] state specification
-state specification - The main output is a list containing the key metrics stated in ``Statement of statistical problems`` section
+- The main output is a list containing the key metrics stated in ``Statement of statistical problems`` section

--  Key idea is that if we have the most granular dataframe in ``Data Requirements Description`` then the python code is really just a SQL (in ``pandas`` form) filtering/ grouping query to generate the required output metrics (from flowchart) in the form of a list
+- Key idea is that if we have the most granular dataframe in ``Data Requirements Description`` then the Python code is really just a SQL (in ``pandas`` form) filtering/ grouping query to generate the required output metrics (from flowchart) in the form of a list

 Testing Framework Outline
 -------------------------